RESPONSIBILITIES

 • Recognizing when patterns need evolution

-• Leading organization-wide transformation
+• Leading organization-wide transition

 • Meta-cognition and pattern thinking